james-villegas/local-sonar-mcp/README.md

     python3 server.py

-The service will run with HTTP streaming enabled.
+The service will start listening to 127.0.0.1 at port 8000.
+Exposes HTTP streaming server with no authentication.

 # Tools
 * search_issues_tool: Search for issues in a specific file.